The Khao-San Road

 Snake Farm

-Situated in Silom area near the MRT station Silom (see Map).The best part of this place is the live shows of different snakes and of venom extraction.
+The best part of this place is the live shows of different snakes and of venom extraction.
 Video visit snake farm

-Continue to page 2 of Bangkok
+Continue to Page 2 of the Bangkok Tour arrow1